thirukkural2022/obedparla.com/README.md

 - [Prettier](https://github.com/prettier/prettier) - Don't think about how your code looks but how it works

 ## License
 Licensed under the MIT License.
 Feel free to use parts of the code in your own projects with attribution!

+Do keep in mind this is a personal website so it has a lot of modifications to the Gatsby Advanced Started theme.
+You'd be wiser to use that instead of trying to base work off this repo, but please feel free to use this as an inspiration!